 The Remuneration Committee, guided by the key terms of reference, reviews and recommends to the Board, in consultation with management, a framework for all aspects of remuneration including reviewing the Company's obligations arising in the event of termination of the Executive Director's and key management personnel's contracts of service.
-The Remuneration Committee also determines the specific remuneration packages and terms of employment for the Executive Director of the Company including those employees related to the Directors and substantial shareholders of the Company and whose remuneration exceeds S\$100,000 during FY2020 as well as key management personnel.
+The Remuneration Committee also determines the specific remuneration packages and terms of employment for the Executive Director of the Company including those employees related to the Directors and substantial shareholders of the Company and whose remuneration exceeds S\$100,000 during FY2021 as well as key management personnel.
 The recommendations of the Remuneration Committee are submitted for endorsement by the Board.
-All aspects of remuneration, including but not limited to directors' fees, salaries, allowances, bonuses, options and benefits in kind are covered by the Remuneration Committee.
+All aspects of remuneration, including but not limited to directors' fees, salaries, allowances, bonuses, options, benefits-in-kind and termination terms are covered by the Remuneration Committee to ensure they are fair.
+The Company's remuneration policy is one that seeks to attract, retain and motivate talent to achieve the Company's business vision and create sustainable value for its stakeholders.